indrasaputra/toggle/doc/PREREQUISITES.md

 - Install golangci-lint

     Follow [golangci-lint installation](https://golangci-lint.run/usage/install/).
+    We use version 1.43.0 when we develop this project.

 - Install gomock

     Follow [gomock installation](https://github.com/golang/mock).
+    We use version 1.6.0 when we develop this project.

 - Install golang-migrate

     Follow [golang-migrate](https://github.com/golang-migrate/migrate/blob/master/cmd/migrate/README.md).
+    We use version 4.15.1 when we develop this project.

 - Install godog

     Follow [godog](https://github.com/cucumber/godog/#install).
+    We use version 0.12.0 when we develop this project.

 - Install Buf

     Follow [Buf installation](https://docs.buf.build/installation).
+    We use version 1.0.0-rc10 when we develop this project.

 - Install protolint